kara-lang/Kara/README.md

 3. **Portability**.
 Kara is developed with support for all major platforms in mind.
 We want Kara apps to be usable in the browser, as a system programming language, and potentially even in embedded settings, like Arduino, kernel extensions, audio DSP plugins etc.
 4. **Performance**.
 Where it's possible to compile Kara to native binary code, we want it to be as performant as Swift, but ideally it should as fast as Rust, Zig, or C/C++.
 5. **Language Minimalism**.
 Kara shouldn't ever become a huge language.
 Whatever can be implemented as a library should be implemented as a library instead of adding a new feature to the language, as long as it doesn't conflict with the rest of the goals.
 6. **Distribution Minimalism and Economic Accessibility**.
 A barebone distribution of Kara ready for basic development shouldn't take more than a hundred megabytes when installed as a native binary.
-Our users shouldn't need a ton of available storage, expensive hardware, and gigabit fiber broadband to get started.
-Additionally, Kara's toolchain should be available directly in the browser on any hardware released in the latest decade, with required components downloaded on demand.
+Our users shouldn't need a ton of available storage, expensive hardware, and fiber broadband to get started.
+Additionally, Kara's toolchain should be available and working directly in a browser playground without a need for compiling anything on cloud servers.

 ## What's a dependent type?